surrsurus/edgequest/README.md

 OSX:

 ```
-$ brew install sdl2
+$ brew install pkg-config sdl2
 $ cargo run
 ```

 #### Note for Mojave Users

-This will not work if you have an xcode version above 9 installed.
-For some reason, sdl just flat out doesn't render but the game still technically works.
+This should work fine with the `SDL` renderer if you have sdl2 installed, but the font might be slightly blurry sadly.
+Looking for a fix.